engineeringstores/react-stores-2022/.github/ISSUE_TEMPLATE/frontend-issue.md

 ---
-name: Feature Request
+name: Frontend Issue
-about: Submit a feature request
+about: Submit an issue regarding the appearance and visuals
 title: ''
-labels: ''
+labels: frontend
-assignees: Freeassassin, natapokie
+assignees: natapokie

 ---

-## **Description:**
+## **Changes:**

-Describe the general demands.
+Describe the visual changed required.

+## **Visuals:**

+Any visuals that are related to these changes

 ## **Requirements:**